rudisimo/sunshinephp-2014/docs/day-2-notes.md

   * Jenkins: Continuous integration
   * Sonar: Like Jenkins (with a tighter integration)
 * [Splunk][6]: Helps you understand your data
-* No one tool has the answer to everything, together they help paint the bigger picture.
+* No single tool has the answer; together they help paint the bigger picture.
 Make your decisions based on that.

 ## Building Testable PHP Applications